DonWick32/Space-Education/README.md

 1. Clone the repository or download the zip file.
 2. Open the project in Unity.
-3. Build and run the project on a supported XR device or XR Device Sumulator.
+3. Build and run the project on a supported XR device or XR Device Simulator ([Key Bindings](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-device-simulator.html)).

 ## Tools